Press Kit Preview

 A secure tool that creates cost-efficient business networks, OneCoin’s blockchain's ledger can track and trace anything of value and consists of each transaction ever performed in OneCoin.
 Because of its centralized system, the OneCoin blockchain does not resemble a public ledger like the blockchains of decentralized cryptocurrencies.
-The new OneCoin blockchain (October 1, 2016) will instead be unique and allows for more transactions to be processed than major credit card providers.
-It will run every minute, store users' KYC documents and set a new standard in the cryptocurrency industry.
+The new OneCoin blockchain, launched on October 1, 2016 is unique, allowing for more transactions to be processed than major credit card providers.
+It runs every minute, stores users' KYC documents and sets a new standard in the cryptocurrency industry.

 Anonymous transactions are not allowed and OneCoin strictly follows anti-money laundering (AML) policies.
 OneCoin is the first cryptocurrency company to introduce a monthly audit of its blockchain.
 All OneCoin blockchain audit reports have proven that the OneCoin blockchain is consistent and that the number of mined coins provided to users is genuine.

 By requesting documentation that proves the identity of each user, OneCoin makes sure that each transfer made using the protocol is not anonymous.
-OneCoin will be the first cryptocurrency storing the KYC documents of its users in its new blockchain, which is vastly different than the anonymity afforded to users by other cryptocurrency companies.
+OneCoin is the first cryptocurrency storing the KYC documents of its users in its blockchain, which is vastly different than the anonymity afforded to users by other cryptocurrency companies.